Inferring the causal effect of journals on citations: Model and Bayesian inference

 There is a certain degeneracy in the model for pre-publication citations that depends on our assumptions of the prior for the decay.
 If we observe few pre-publication citations, this can be due to two factors: a low decay $f_i(t)$ at that point $t$, or a low $\latcitrate_i$.
 It is therefore important to assume reasonable priors for the temporal decay.
 If we assumed that $f_i(t)$ would be mostly concentrated in the first few days, we would erroneously infer a too low $\latcitrate_i$ and a too high $\journalcitmult_{J_i}$.
 Although an exponential decay by definition only decreases, our prior expectation is that the decay is quite gradual.
 The prior on $\beta_i$ is also quite broad, allowing for substantially different decay.

 We assume that the latent citation rate of articles published in a certain journal $j$ is distributed as

 We assume priors of

-which roughly corresponds to distributions of $\citrate_i$ as found in\;\citet{Wang2013} for various journals, assuming the journal citation multiplier is about $1$.
+which roughly corresponds to distributions of $\citrate_i$ as found in \citep{Wang2013} for various journals, assuming the journal citation multiplier is about $1$.
 Although $\latcitrate_i$ is modelled hierarchically as an element of a journal, causally speaking, $\latcitrate$ determines $J$, not the other way around.
 That is, there is certain causal effect $\Pr(J \mid \doOp(\latcitrate))$, which we assume to give rise to the probability $\Pr(\latcitrate | J)$ we model here.
-See Fig.~\ref{fig:prior:latcitrate} for a visualization of the priors for the latent citation rates.
-The use of priors in fitting this type of models is also employed by\;\citet{Wang2014a} in a response to the critique by\;\citet{Wang2014}.
+The use of priors in fitting this type of models is also employed in a response \citep{Wang2014a} to some critique of the model \citep{Wang2014}.
+In line with \citep{Wang2014a} we simply set $m=30$ and do not infer this parameter from the data.

 Finally, we assume the following prior on the journal citation multiplier $\journalcitmult_j$